michaelfranzl/TTYtter_extensions/README.md

+# TTYtter_extensions

+This is a repository holding my own extensions to the excellent [TTYtter](http://www.floodgap.com/software/ttytter) Twitter client.

+You can include the following extensions following the instructions on the TTYtter documentation page, then restart TTYtter.

-# Embed Code Extension for TTYtter
+## Embed Code

+File Name in this repository: `embedcode.pl`

-This is an extension for the excellent [TTYtter](http://www.floodgap.com/software/ttytter) Twitter client which outputs the embed code of a particular tweet, otherwise available only through a button click on Twitter.com, to be used on websites.
+This extension can output the HTML embed code of a particular tweet, otherwise available only through a button click on Twitter.com, to be used on websites.

-## Usage
+### Usage

+Given the following twit:

     h9> <RT_com> PHOTO of @Philae2014 on way to #67P, #COMETLANDING expected in 30 mins https://pbs.twimg.com/media/B2P8HgTCQAAuIbB.jpg http://on.rt.com/tpz9ir

+Type:

     **TTYtter>** \embed h9

 Output: